-An ice cream to help you cool down in the 30+ heat?
+An ice cream to help you cool down in the 30-degree heat?
 A bit of cake to accompany your mid-afternoon smoothie?

 These options are sure to appeal to your sweet tooth.